Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 ```````````````````

 By default, Hudson suggests the same two SCM (Source Code Management) as
-|SYSPRODUCTNAME|: CVS and Subversion.
+Tuleap: CVS and Subversion.
 Select the manager you're using
 for your project, and then enter the information about the paths to your
 project's repository.